riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 In some decision problems, the agent makes an observation, and has the choice of updating on this observation before acting.
-Two examples of this are: in counterfactual mugging, where the agent makes the observation that the coin has come up tails; and in the transparent box Newcomb’s problem, where the agent sees whether the big box is full or empty.
+Two examples of this are: in counterfactual mugging (a.k.a. curious benefactor), where the agent makes the observation that the coin has come up tails; and in the transparent box Newcomb’s problem, where the agent sees whether the big box is full or empty.